Calum Forrester: Domestic career

 He made his Celtic League debut for the Warriors as a replacement in the away match against the Cardiff Blues in September 2006.
 Forrester was played for the Warriors over a six-season span up to the 2011–12 season.

 He was also in the Scottish Thistles squad who won the Melrose club's 125th anniversary sevens in April 2008.

-Coaching
+Coaching career

 Following two years as club captain at Ayr RFC, Forrester took up the head coach position at the club in 2014.
 He won the BT Premiership in 2017 with a 12–8 victory over Melrose in the Grand Final.